The WHLG Framework

 Inner Game

 What's happening underneath.
 This is where identity fusion lives, where the grip tightens, and where the real growth happens.
-You can perform at a high level and still be falling apart inside.
-This section catches it.

 Energy & Clarity